15 July 2015

-How Long Does Whiplash Last?
+How Long Do Whiplash Symptoms Last?

 The prolonged neck pain experienced by chronic whiplash sufferers can make it difficult for them to continue with normal day-to-day activities.
 They may find that they have problems at work or that they can’t carry on with the leisure activities they’ve always enjoyed.

 Slater and Gordon Lawyers are one of the UK’s leading personal injury law firms and have helped guide many whiplash sufferers to brighter outcomes.
-Most whiplash compensation claims are dealt with on a No Win, No Fee basis which means there is no financial risk to you whatsoever.
+Most whiplash compensation claims are dealt with on a No Win, No Fee basis, which means there is no financial risk to you whatsoever.